syntelos/spacetime-standalone/README.txt

   The principal class is Spacetime.
 It extends an array list and implements the space time index.
-It provides multiple feature sets for list, xyzt map and enum map applications.
+It provides multiple feature sets for list and map applications.

   The STL class reads and writes Spacetime objects in the Face schema, demonstrating the list and xyzt map feature sets.
 The STL write